-This also means that substitutes and extra players are not commonplace in CSGO, and a loss of a player to illness or a family emergency has a massive detrimental effect on a side’s potential.
+This also means that substitutes and extra players are not commonplace in CSGO, and a loss of a player to illness or a family emergency has a massively detrimental effect on a side’s potential.

 Top CSGO Tournaments To Bet On

-The Valve-sponsored majors
+The Valve-sponsored Majors

 These events feature the best teams from all over the world in a multi-stage format, with successful squads from the previous iteration getting an automatic re-invite and the rest of the spots distributed via a grueling qualification system.

 The tournaments’ rules are regularly changed so their prestige tends to ebb and flow, but no team would ever willingly skip what is undoubtedly the most important tournament in the scene and the one everybody wants to win.

 The Intel Grand Slam tournaments (ESL, DreamHack)

-The DreamHack- and ESL-branded events were already prestigious enough, but now you’re rewarded with a seven-figure sum as a bonus if you manage to win four out of ten over the course a given period.
+The DreamHack- and ESL-branded events were already prestigious enough, but now you’re rewarded with a seven-figure sum as a bonus if you manage to win four out of ten over the course of a given period.

 Some, like ESL One Cologne, have achieved legendary status on their own and were occasionally co-opted as majors, making these definitely worth watching.

-BLAST Pro series
+BLAST Pro Series